9 Easy Tweaks to Make to Your Grocery Budget (Summer Edition!)

 2. Grab Seasonal Fruits and Veggies

 When you’re at the grocery store, keep your eyes peeled for in-season stuff like watermelons, avocados, cherries, peaches, tomatoes, strawberries, summer squash and cucumbers.
 Their prices go down as their availability goes up.
-So eat what you can, then freeze the rest for smoothies, cobblers, stews and casseroles.
+Eat what you can and freeze the rest for future smoothies, cobblers, stews and casseroles.
 Yum!

 3. Head to the Grill